ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/00-hashing.md

 [collision]{.term} at slot $\beta$ under hash function **h**.

-Finding a record with key value $k$ in a database organized by hashing follows a two-step procedure:
+Finding a record with key value $k$ in a database organised by hashing follows a two-step procedure:

 1. Compute the table location $\mathbf{h}(k)$.